ligato/docs/docs/plugins/plugin-overview.md

 More in: [Messaging/Kafka plugin][messaging-kafka]

-The client package provides single purpose clients for publishing synchronous/asynchronous messages and for consuming selected topics.
+Provides single purpose clients for publishing synchronous/asynchronous messages and for consuming selected topics.

 ### Process Manager